Students and graduates

 Horne Smelter internships are available in chemical engineering, biotechnology and chemistry.
 Each summer, the Horne Smelter hires anywhere from 12-16 students to work in a variety of roles.

 Providing an excellent work-study opportunity for participants, these programs are highly rewarding, and sometimes lead to full-time positions of employment at the site.

-At Raglan Mine, the team is dedicated to hiring Inuit employees.
+The team at Raglan Mine brings a unique approach to its student and internship programs, with a dedication to hiring Inuit employees.
 The site’s award-winning, multi-faceted Tamatumani program offers the “Stope School,” an initiative that trains Inuit in mining-related tasks with the promise of guaranteed employment upon graduation.